yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 3. dCDN creates a key-pair and the CSR with the delegated name.
 It then places an order for the delegated name to uCDN;
 4. uCDN forwards the received order to the Content Provider (CP);
-5. CP creates an order for a STAR certificate and sends it to the ACME CA.  The order also requests unauthenticated access to the certificate resource;
+5. CP creates an order for a STAR certificate and sends it to the CA.  The order also requests unauthenticated access to the certificate resource;
 6. After all authorizations complete successfully, the STAR certificate is issued;